-- Select Include matching schema objects to include information about the objects that matched in a schema comparison job. - Select Include DDL in Schema Reports to include information about the DDL.

-TIP: A schema report runs faster if you do not generate the DDL in the report.
+- Select Include matching schema objects to include information about the objects that matched in a schema comparison job. - Select Include DDL in Schema Reports to include information about the DDL. - TIP: A schema report runs faster if you do not generate the DDL in the report. - Use the Split reports when exceeding number of objects option to limit the number of objects per section. - TIP: If your schema comparison reports are very large and use a lot of memory, you can split them into smaller sections for better performance.